malmgrenola/feed-us/README.md

 - As a user, I should be able to add items to the shoppinglist so I dont miss buying other items in the store.
 - ...

+### Wireframes

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

+### Navigation

+The website contains a clear navigation on every page.
+The site is based on a navigational hierarchical tree structure.
+Navigation bar is responsive and will fold down to a burger menu when it wont fit the size.

+- Planner page
+- Recipes page
+- Shopping page

 ## Features